 Dragging a rectangle around multiple figures by holding the mouse down anywhere where there isn't a handle will select any figure whose origin point is within the rectangle.
 This will not effect any figure outside the rectangle.
 Similarly, figures can be unselected by firstly dragging a rectangle around them and then dragging so that they are no longer inside the rectangle.
 A group of joined figures can be selected by double clicking the figure at the base of the tree.
 This can be useful if there are many other figures on the editing canvas.
-Finally, all figures in the frame can be selected by clicking 'Select All Figures' in the Edit menu or by using the keyboard shortcut Ctrl+A. Moving Multiple Figures Once multiple figures have been selected, they can be moved around as if they are a single object.
+Finally, all figures in the frame can be selected by clicking 'Select All Figures' in the Edit menu or by using the keyboard shortcut Ctrl+A. Holding the Shift key while using 'Select All Figures' (Ctrl+Shift+A) will select only those figures of the same figure type as those already selected.

+Moving Multiple Figures Once multiple figures have been selected, they can be moved around as if they are a single object.
 Drag any orange origin handle to move the selected figures or use the arrow keys to move them in 1 pixel increments.
-Alt Hold down the Alt key on the keyboard and drag any red handle to rotate and scale the selected figures as if they were a single object.
+Hold down the Alt key on the keyboard and drag any red handle to rotate and scale the selected figures as if they were a single object.
 The figures will rotate and scale around their common centre.
-As with single figures, the Ctrl and Shift keys can be used in combination with the Alt key to lock scale and rotation respectively.
-Alt + Z. The Alt and Z keys used together will lock the separation of the figures so that the position of their centres remains constant.
-Alt + X. The Alt and X keys used together will lock the scale of figures but allow their separation.
+As with single figures, the Ctrl and Shift keys can be used in combination with the Alt key to lock scale and rotation respectively. + Z. The Alt and Z keys used together will lock the separation of the figures so that the position of their centres remains constant. + X. The Alt and X keys used together will lock the scale of figures but allow their separation.

 Multi-figure rotation and scaling using just the Alt key.

 The green dot indicates the common centre of the selected figures and does not move.
 Multiple Figure Operations Most of the figure control buttons work with multiple selected figures.